-Course readings will be drawn from academic journal articles, as well as the following required book (available as an e-book on Canvas):
+Course readings will primarily come from the following required book (available as an e-book on Canvas):

 Llaudet, Elena and Imai, Kosuke (2022).
 Data Analysis for Social Science: A Friendly and Practical Introduction.
 Princeton, NJ: Princeton University Press.

 Besides this textbook, I would highly recommend you to get your own copy of the following books which will come handy in your academic journey: